-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area and interior side yard setback requirements for accessory buildings in the and rear yard setback for an accessory building in the Urban Residential First Density - Exception (UR1-3) Zone.
-The applicant is requesting a maximum size for all accessory buildings on the land of 101.6 square metres (1094 square feet) or 5.0 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of 50.0 m2 (538.0 ft2) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 50 square metres.
-The applicant is also requesting an interior side yard setback of 1.0 metres (3 feet), whereas the Middlesex Centre Comprehensive Zoning By-law requires a minimum interior side yard setback of 1.5 metres (4.9 feet).
-The effect of the proposal is to facilitate the construction of an accessory building for the intended purpose of a pool house, equipment room, and shed.
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible gross floor area for an accessory building in the Urban Residential First Density - Exception (UR1-3) Zone.
+The applicant is requesting a maximum size of all accessory buildings of 61 square metres (656.6 square feet) or 4.0 percent lot coverage, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of fifty square metres (50.0 m2) (538.0 square feet) of gross floor area or three percent (3%) lot coverage, which in this case would be a maximum permissible size of 45 square metres (484.3 square feet).
+The effect of the proposal is to facilitate the construction of an accessory building for the intended purpose of a pool house and equipment room, as well as to maintain and existing shed for storage.
 A site plan is included as Attachment 2.

-The subject lands are located in Komoka on the north side of Simcoe Ave, east of the intersection at Komoka Road and Simcoe Ave.
-They are surrounded by residential lands on all side in the format of single detached dwellings.
+The subject lands are surrounded by residential lands on all side in the format of single detached dwellings.
 It is designated 'settlement area' in the Middlesex County Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned an Urban Residential First Density - Exception (UR1-3) Zone in the Middlesex Centre Comprehensive Zoning By-law.
-The land in question has a frontage of approximately 36.6 metres (118 feet) and an area of approximately 2001.5 square metres (0.49 acres), which is in compliance with the requirements of the UR1-3 zone.
+The land in question has a frontage of approximately 30.4 metres (100 feet) and an area of approximately 1,500 square metres (0.37 acres), which is in compliance with the requirements of the UR1-3 zone.

-The applicant has provided a conceptual site plan showing the proposed location of the accessory building, which is proposed to be located along the west interior side yard, fully behind the existing single detached dwelling.
+The applicant has provided a conceptual site plan showing the proposed location of the accessory building, which is proposed to be located along the south west interior side yard, fully behind the existing single detached dwelling.
 The proposed reductions based on the applicant's submission are summarized below:

-Requirements Relief Requested

-As per section 4.1 (b) (i) no buildings or structures accessory to a dwelling shall exceed the lesser of 50.0 m2 (538 ft2) of gross floor area or three percent (3%) lot coverage in any Urban Residential or Community Residential Zone.
-An additional 51.6 square metres (555 square feet) or 2 percent lot coverage As per section 4.1 (b) (iv) no building or structures accessory to a dwelling shall be erected closer than the lesser of 1.5 metres (4.9 ft) or the minimum interior side yard setback required for the main use on the lot, to an interior side lot line in any Residential or Agricultural Zone 0.5 metres (1.6 feet)
+Requirements Relief Requested As per section 4.1 (b) (i) no buildings or structures accessory to a dwelling shall exceed the lesser of 50.0 m2 (538 ft2) of gross floor area or three percent (3%) lot coverage in any Urban Residential or Community Residential Zone.
+16 square metres (172.2 square feet) or an additional 1 percent lot coverage